irisfofs/jekyll-rp_logs/README.md

 **Warning again:** Destination folders are cleaned whenever Jekyll builds the site.
 Seriously, don't tell Jekyll to output to a directory that has anything useful in it.

 #### Adding RPs
-Dump all of them into the root directory of the site (`jekyll-rp-logs`).
+Dump all of them into the _rps/ directory of the site (`jekyll-rp-logs`).
 Right now, only default-format Weechat logs are supported.

 All joins, parts, and quits are stripped, so you don't have to bother pulling those out.
 All lines that are emotes (`/me`) are RP, and all other lines are OOC by default.
 Consecutive posts from the same person with timestamps less than a few seconds apart are merged together.